 Robertson Fireplaces (previously known as Robertson Stone Centre) is a division of A&J Robertson (Granite) Ltd set up in 1977.
 Created to supply natural granite, stone, slate and marble for non-commemorative uses, the business gradually evolved to one which supplies predominantly fireplaces, stoves, gas fires and granite and quartz counter tops.

-Inverurie Fireplace Centre and Montrose Stove & Fireplace Centre are related branches of Robertson Fireplaces and these three branches are controlled and administered by A & J Robertson (Granite) Ltd.
+Montrose Stove & Fireplace Centre is a related branch of Robertson Fireplaces and these branches are controlled and administered by A & J Robertson (Granite) Ltd.

 An abbreviated history of A & J Robertson (Granite) Ltd follows: After serving his apprenticeship as a monumental mason in Aberdeen, followed by a period of seasonal working in Barre, Vermont, USA, Alexander Robertson returned home in 1876, and with savings he had earned from working in the States, joined forces with another mason, Mr Gray, and set up their own stonecutters business.
 The Robertson and Gray partnership worked out of St Clair Street, which ran between King Street and West North Street.